storybookjs/react-native/MIGRATION.md

 #### Using main.js

-this is what a basic `main.js` looks like:
+Now main.js is now the main point of configuration for Storybook.
+This is what a basic `main.js` looks like:

 ```js
 module.exports = {